 What constitutes “affordable” housing?

 If you are asking what the housing market is like, the bottom of the market for something you might consider living in is around $150,000.
-But these homes often require an extensive rehab and winterization which can bring the cost up to what a new prefab home costs.
-While we are sensitive to “adding to the island inventory” at least in the recent past, building new has been the way to go.
+But these homes often require extensive rehab and winterization, which can bring the cost up to what a new prefab home costs.
+While we are sensitive to “adding to the island inventory,” at least in the recent past, building new has been the way to go.
 Currently, there are many homes for sale on island and the prices have dropped dramatically.
-So, going forward if IAP choses to acquire another property perhaps a purchase of an existing home and

 Where does the funding for these projects come from?

 We use Camden National Bank and The Genesis Community Loan Fund extensively for our loans.
 We use MaineHousing funds.
-But, most of our money is privately fundraised.renovation will be the way to go.
+Most of our money is privately fundraised.

 Has there been resistance to this work in your town?

 No, though you sometimes hear some grumbling about those we select.
 Especially from some of the single people but when a home comes up.
-We try to serve the most people we can with the asset and this by definition hurts the application of the single person with no children.
+We try to serve the most people we can with the asset, which, by definition, hurts the application of the single person with no children.
 The town is working on an initiative to address this.

-With this experience under your belt, what advice would you give someone trying to do a similar project in their town?
+With this experience under your belt, what advice would you give someone implementing a similar project in their town?

 KEY FACTORS